Monthly order sales

 Source: AirOps LLM Citation Study · 2025Pricing

 BentoBox's value is the website; the cost to watch is the per-order ordering fee.
-Read the all-in, not just the site plan.
+Read the order-volume math, not just the site plan.

 A basic restaurant website starts around $119/month, with Foundations around $279/month and Signature around $479/month.
 BentoBox advertises no contracts and a Build-Your-Own-Package option.